 Flying Whales wants to do things differently.
 It raised over 320 million euros to produce the airship in Bordeaux, France, near Montreal, Canada and Jingmen, China.
-Most importantly, it signed a memorandum of understanding with a major international airport operator to build 150 airship bases around the world.
+Most importantly, he has signed a memorandum of understanding with a major international airport operator to build 150 airship bases around the world.

-“We will have our own operating company because there are many times when someone will need an airship.
-For example in a humanitarian disaster situation but it will need further technical support from people who know how to handle it. "
+"We will have our own operating company because there are many times when someone will need an airship.
+For example in a humanitarian disaster situation but they will need additional technical support from people who know how to manage it."

 There was always an element of truth even in Pullman's alternative Oxford seen in "These Dark Matters".
 Now his fantasy could come true.